 Technical and scientific breakthroughs make high-purity 212Pb more widely available to explore further TAT potential.

 AREVA Med's research and development work has made it possible to produce high-purity 212Pb to develop new cancer treatments and increase production capacity.
-The AREVA Med team, in collaboration with leading scientists, chemists, and radiochemists, have developed innovative methods for radiolabeling a monoclonal antibody with a radioactive isotope.
+The AREVA Med team, in collaboration with leading scientists, chemists, and radiochemists, has developed innovative methods for radiolabeling biological carriers with a radioactive isotope.
 As a result, targeted alpha therapy using 212Pb has recently come back to the forefront of medical research.